find your perfect postgrad program

 Summary

-Experienced lecturers will support you through this practice-led, skills-based course, integrating guest talks from local practitioners and judges.
+Experienced lecturers at Brighton Law School will support you through this practice-led, skills-based course which integrates guest talks from local practitioners and judges.

 Extracurricular activities, such as mooting, client interviewing and pro bono work, allow you to develop practical skills in legal research, problem-solving, critical analysis and communication.